ritterim/rimdev-blog/_posts/2022-08-11-recreating-the-spotify-like-button.md

 }
 ```

-This is great as it it will reverse the transition when unchecking as well!
+This is great as it will reverse the transition when unchecking as well!

 ### Exploding hearts